-Before the Israelite Exodus from Egypt, King Sihon of Amorites warred against the Moabites and occupied Moab and Ammon.
-During the Exodus, the Ammonites forbade the Israelites from passing through their lands and allied with king Eglon of Moab in attacking Israel.
+Before the Israelites’ Exodus from Egypt, King Sihon of Amorites warred against the Moabites and occupied Moab and Ammon.
+During the Exodus, the Ammonites forbade the Israelites from passing through their lands and allied with King Eglon of Moab in attacking Israel.

 These people were wicked, cruel (Amos 1:13; 1 Samuel 11:2), and idolatrous.
 Their primary deity was the god Milcom and Molech (1 kings 11: 5).
-In their religious ceremonies they offered human sacrifices.
-God commanded the Israelites not to deal with them so they would not be corrupted by the their evil (Deut.
-23:3).
+In their religious ceremonies, they offered human sacrifices.
+God commanded the Israelites not to deal with them so they would not be corrupted by the their evil (Deuteronomy 23:3).

-The continual warring of the Ammonites on Israel was the incentive for uniting the tribes of Israel under Saul who defeated their king (1 Samuel 11).
+The continual warring of the Ammonites on Israel was the reason for uniting the tribes of Israel under Saul, who defeated their king (1 Samuel 11).
 During the reign of King David, the Ammonites hired the Aramean armies to attack Israel but the war ended with all their cities being destroyed, and the inhabitants forced to labor for the Israelites (2 Samuel 10).

 After the split of Israel and Judah, the Ammonites regained some rule in the seventh century B.C., until Nebuchadnezzar conquered them about a century later.
 Under the Persian rule, Tobiah the Ammonite (Nehemiah 2:19) became the governor of that area.